setms/book/docs/synthesis/architecture_design.md

 # Architecture & design

 The process models captured in RESIN help split up the design work into manageable pieces.
-We can either design those pieces in detail first (design) or group them into modules and components first (architecture).
-We don't care about the order in which you do this, as long as you do both.
-You can even do them in parallel if you want to.
+Those pieces are the event storming elements, which fall into the following categories:

+- **External**: _persons_ and _external systems_ fall outside the scope of the system and therefore don't need designing or architecting
+- **Active**: _aggregates_, _policies_, and _read models_ are the elements that make decisions (whether/how to update
+  data, whether to emit events, whether to issue commands)
+- **Passive**: _events_ and _commands_ just carry data from one place to the next

+We need to design the active and passive elements.
-In the following, we're going to look at the architecture first and then the design.
+In the following, we're going to look at architecture first and then at design, but you can also do it the other way around.
+You can even interleave the activities.

 ## Architecture

-With the low-level building blocks in place, we can now turn our focus to the bigger picture: modules and components.

 A **module** is a compiled and packaged subdomain, like a jar file.
 A **component** is an executable and deployable collection of modules, like a war file or executable fat jar
 @@Richardson2023.

 The purpose of modules is to provide internally cohesive units with minimal dependencies on other modules.
+As stated above, a module is the technical equivalent of a subdomain.
+That means we can determine modules by determining subdomains.

-To assign event storming elements to modules, we're going to focus first on the active elements, since they're the ones that make decisions.
+To assign event storming elements to subdomains, we're going to focus first on the active elements, since they're the ones that contain logic.
 Here's how we define the dependencies between active elements:

 | From \ To      | Aggregate | Policy | Read Model   |